 Each year, the Australian summer is punctuated by one of Tennis' showpiece events: the Australian Open.
 In conjunction with a number of smaller tournaments for the visiting superstars to warm up their backhand during, the event represents a sparkling moment in the Aussie sporting calendar and a chance to see the very best make history on the hardcourt.
-While we're expecting a delayed and COVID-affected Australian Open this year, there should still be plenty of elite tennis on display and YHA has you sorted if you're travelling to Melbourne be there.
-So pack a water bottle and a hat, string up the racquet and let us fill you in about all the details!
+While last year saw a delayed and COVID-affected Australian Open, this year things are expected to return to as close to business-as-usual as possible.
+Either way, there'll be plenty of elite tennis on display and YHA has you sorted if you're travelling to Melbourne to see it, so pack a water bottle and hat, string up the racquet and let us fill you in with all the details!

-Officials have confirmed that fans WILL be allowed at the Open, with grounds filled to around 35 percent capacity.
-The precinct will also be divided into three distinct zones, with attendees required to pick and stick to their chosen zone to help alleviate the risk of COVID-19 transmission.
+Officials have confirmed that fans WILL be allowed at the Open, provided they are fully vaccinated, and that arenas will be ticketed to FULL capacity.
 As of the time of writing, tickets are now on sale via the tournament's official website.

 The tournament will be held in Melbourne, VIC, the traditional home of Australian tennis and a veritable Mecca for tennis players across the world.
 Rod Laver Arena hosts the final, and it's in this state of the art ground that greats such as Roger Federer, Rafael Nadal and Serena Williams have lifted the trophy over the years.
 Though the usual TV broadcast options will suit some, if you've been thirsty to see some sporting greatness up close after so many cancellations, the opportunity to see tennis' elite battling it out in our own backyard should be too good to miss.

 For those coming from outside of Victoria, accommodation will be the biggest consideration outside of tickets, but don't stress - both Melbourne Central YHA and Melbourne Metro YHA are just minutes away from the action by car, train or tram (remember, masks are currently mandatory on public transport in Melbourne!), and have a range of room types at ultra affordable prices to suit your needs.
-As far as tickets go, they're on sale via the official website, but with crowd capacities potentially limited, you'll want to act fast to make sure you snap some up!
+As far as tickets go, they're on sale via the official website, and you'll want to act fast to make sure you snap some up!

 Check out our round up of other sporting events on this summer!